martinmoene/string-lite/README.md

 strip_left: string with characters in set removed from left of string [" \t\n"]
 strip_right: string with characters in set removed from right of string [" \t\n"]
 strip: string with characters in set removed from left and right of string [" \t\n"]
+insert: string with substring inserted at given position
 replace: string with substring given by position and length replaced
 replace_all: string with all occurrences of substring replaced
 replace_first: string with first occurrence of substring replaced